 When an employer sets up a group life insurance program, they might give some amount of coverage for free or nearly free as they help pay for the premiums as part of your compensation.
 Employer-paid life insurance typically maxes out at a relatively small amount, like one or two times your salary.

 Besides this coverage, the program could also give you the option to purchase supplemental (additional) life insurance coverage.
-You'd need to pay the costs yourself, possibly directly from your paycheck, but this is a convenient way to add more life insurance benefits by paying the costs yourself.
+You can add more life insurance benefits by paying the costs yourself.

 What Can It Be Used For?